Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told - NewsBreak

 “If we bring small farms back into rural communities across the United States we’ll not only have a local food system that doesn’t depend on fossil fuels to get it to the shelf, but it can go directly from the farms to the consumer … it will really stimulate the local economy,” he said.

-The post Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told appeared first on Nebraska Examiner .
+The post Topsoil protection should be stressed in the next farm bill, U.S. House Ag panel told appeared first on Indiana Capital Chronicle .

 Comments / 0